- Search The Registry

 - My Account

 *On this date in 1915, The Chilembwe uprising occurred.
-This was a rebellion against British colonial rule in Nyasaland (modern-day Malawi).
+This rebellion was against British colonial rule in Nyasaland (modern-day Malawi).

-It was led by John Chilembwe, a Black African Baptist minister.
-Based around his Church in the village of Mbombwe in the south-east of the protectorate, the leaders of the revolt were mainly from an emerging Black middle class.
-They were motivated by grievances against the white colonial system including forced labor, racial discrimination, and new demands imposed on the indigenous population following the outbreak of World War I.
+John Chilembwe, a Black African Baptist minister, led it.
+Based around his Church in the village of Mbombwe in the southeast of the protectorate, the revolt leaders were mainly from an emerging Black middle class.
+They were motivated by grievances against the white colonial system, including forced labor, racial discrimination, and new demands imposed on the indigenous population following the outbreak of World War I.

 The revolt broke out when rebels, incited by Chilembwe, attacked the headquarters of the A. L. Bruce Plantation at Magomero and killed three white settlers.
 A largely unsuccessful attack on a weapons store in Blantyre followed during the night.
 By morning, the colonial authorities had mobilized the white settler militia and redeployed regular military units from the King's African Rifles (KAR).
 After a failed attack by government troops on Mbombwe on January 25th, the rebels attacked a Christian mission at Nguludi and burned it down.

-After World War II, the growing Malawian nationalist movement reignited interest in the Chilembwe revolt, and after the independence of Malawi in 1964 it became celebrated as a key moment in the nation's history.
+After World War II, the growing Malawian nationalist movement reignited interest in the Chilembwe revolt.
+After the independence of Malawi in 1964, it became celebrated as a key moment in the nation's history.
 Chilembwe's memory, which remains prominent in the collective national consciousness, has often been invoked in symbolism and rhetoric by Malawian politicians.
-Today, the uprising is celebrated annually and Chilembwe himself is considered a national hero.
+Today, the uprising is celebrated annually, and Chilembwe himself is considered a national hero.